Professional Scouter (Boy Scouts of America): District executives, other entry-level professionals, and second-level professionals

 The Scouting professional who supports the work of volunteers in a district of a local council is the district executive (D.E.).
 District executives are hired and serve initially as professional trainees until graduation from the BSA National Council District Operations Basic Level 1 (DOB-1) training.
 Similar entry-level professionals who are assigned to work in Learning for Life divisions strictly with Explorer posts or Learning for Life programs are known as Exploring executives or Learning for Life executives and may have completed a specialized training that is parallel to the DOB-1.
 DOB-1 is followed by a second training known as District Operations Level 2 (DO2).
 After 2 years or 30 months of successful tenure, a District Executive (or equivalent) may be promoted to senior district executive (or Learning for Life equivalent), with more responsibilities added to his/her current assignment, or be reassigned to a larger district with other new responsibilities.
 All of these positions working in districts or divisions are classified as unit-serving executives (often abbreviated as U.S.E.).
 Some larger districts may hire entry-level professionals as associate district executive (A.D.E.).

 In a few cases, a district executive may be promoted directly to a specialized role such as finance director to focus on fund-raising or program director to oversee camp operations and other council program support work.
 Some larger councils have other similar specialized positions which do not involve supervising other professionals.
 These specialized roles are usually filled by BSA commissioned professionals, and the specialized positions are not counted as Unit-Serving Executives.

 Field management

-Once a professional is tenured and experienced, he or she may be promoted to a position where he/she is asked to become the regular manager of one or more professionals in one or more districts.
-If he/she does this while maintaining the lead role in one district, the manager title will be district director.
-If the management position is such that each district has a lead district executive assigned, then the management position is called a field director.
+Experienced professions may be promoted to a manager of professionals in one or more districts.
+The district director maintains the lead role in one district.
+In districts assigned a lead district executive, the position is called a field director.
 The term 'field' goes back to the early days of Scouting when 'field executives' worked for the Scout Executive but were not permanently assigned to any district, and all work directly with BSA chartered organizations and units was called then (and still is today) 'field work'.
 District directors typically are responsible 1 to 3 districts, and field directors are typically responsible for 3 to 5 districts.
 Because district directors and field directors are usually deeply involved in district operation and working with unit leaders, they are also counted as unit-serving executives.